-We found that had the skills, knowledge and experience to carry out their roles.
+The staff team was very small as the practice had struggled to recruit clinicians.
+However, a new dental nurse had just been employed and plans were in place for additional dentists to join the team.
+We found that staff had the skills, knowledge and experience to carry out their roles.
 They told us they had plenty of time for their role and did not feel rushed in their job.
-The hygienist and therapist worked with chairside support.